ShengyuanLiu/cs3012-GIthub-Access/README.md

   2. the data stores in the data.json and data.csv

-  3. click the drawDiagram.html and open it in browser such as Chorme or firefox
+  3. click the drawDiagram.html and open it in browser by using the programming software (Remeber open it in the programming software such as:Visual Studio Code, PyCharm etc.If only click the html in the file, it will not display the table and data) such as Chorme or firefox

  # End